Chaiebsaif5/Chaiebsaif5.github.io/Portfolio/Overview and analysis/EV charging points in France - Project/Project Log.md

 -column BI: Determines if the cost is calculated per minute/hour of use or per kWh consumed.

 -column BJ: specifically flags any entry that mentions an "occupation" charge—a fee for occupying the charging bay beyond the actual charging session.

+## 3. Defining and calculating the metrics:

+The first step in our exploratory data analysis is to define a set of metrics that encapsulates key information communicated by our dataset.
+These metrics are oriented towards business uses, whether they be already estabilished in the French EV market or are exploring it, the French government but also of interest to private EV-owners in France, though the latter 2 are not the main stakeholders targeted in this project.

+# a.
+Market Share breakdown:

+As explained in the cleaning phase of the data, Each individual single charging station has a manager, an operator, the commercial network name (who's logo is displayed in the station's banner) and finally a Data owner, in many cases, a single company or private individual can occupy and play several of these roles at once.

+Anothor consideration is that the share of the market calculated differs significantly based on whether we're caluclating from a station ownership point of vue or from the number of Charging points offered.
+For the latter, it may not make sense to calculate the market share for individual operators or station managors if the result is too granular.

+    - Ownership breakdown (Top 10):

+     A.1.From Station ownership PoV:

+     - By commerical network.
+     - By manager.
+     - By operator.
+     - By data owner.

+     A.2.
+From Number of charging points POV:

+     - By commerical network.
+     - By manager.
+     - By operator.
+     - By data owner.